top of page

 Frame of Honey

-• Must be displayed in bee-proof case, which has both sides made of transparent glass or plastic.
+• Must be displayed in bee-proof wooden case, which has both sides made of transparent glass or plastic.

 • All four corners of frame need to be secured within the display case.

-• Frame will be judged on uniformity, absence of uncapped cells and watery cappings, cleanliness, freedom from granulation and cocoon castings.
+• Frame will be judged on uniformity, absence of uncapped cells and watery cappings, cleanliness, and freedom from granulation and cocoon castings.

 • You want the following: